PROLEADK/Protocols-Arduino/README.md

 Protocols-Arduino
 =================

+***Current Stable Protocol File: Arduino\_Combined\_30***
-***Most Current Protocol File: Arduino\_Combined\_29***
+***Current Development Protocol File: Arduino\_Combined\_31_dev***

 This repository contains the arduino protocols used to program the Teensy 3.1 on the MultispeQ.
-It receives communication over USB or bluetooth as a JSON (the "Protocol JSON"), parses the JSON and inteprets what to do (flash lights, measure CO2, etc.), takes the measurement as specified, then sends back the data also as a JSON (the "Data JSON").
+It receives communication over USB or bluetooth as a JSON (the "Protocol JSON"), parses the JSON and inteprets what to do (flash lights, measure CO2, etc.) and takes the measurement as specified, then sends back the data also as a JSON (the "Data JSON").

 ***INSTALLING ARDUINO IDE, TEENSYDUINO AND APPROPRIATE LIBRARIES TO CONTRIBUTE/FORK PROTOCOLS-ARDUINO***